LabinatorSolutions/csharp-cheat-sheet/CSharp-Concise-Reference.md

 # C# Concise Reference

+> By [ConstructG.com](https://constructg.com) – The Ultimate C# Learning Platform (Covers DSA, Avalonia UI, and Unity).
+> This file is originally based on the C# cheatsheet of Dr. Milan Milanovic.

 ## Introduction

 This comprehensive C# cheat sheet serves as a quick reference guide for C# developers at all skill levels.
 It covers the core language features, modern patterns, and best practices.
 The cheat sheet organizes **fundamental concepts into more advanced topics**,** making it useful for learning and reference.